abanoubmamdou7/Done-Documentations/social-engagement.md

 **Visibility Options:**
 - `PUBLIC`: Visible to everyone (default)
-- `FOLLOWERS`: Only visible to followers
+- `FOLLOWERS`: Only visible to followers and friends

 ### Update Post Visibility